 Program Director: John Schmitz, firstname.lastname@example.org

 The University of North Carolina Hospital's program offers training in all areas of Clinical Immunology.
 Fellows receive training in all sections of the Clinical Immunology (Infectious Disease, Autoimmune Disease, and Allergy Testing), Transplant Services (Histocompatibility, Flow Cytometry, and Stem Cell Processing), and Molecular Diagnostics (Microbiology, Molecular Pathology) laboratories.
 Frequent interaction with physicians during rounds, clinical conferences, and consultations contributes extensively to the in depth of training provided.
 Fellows also receive laboratory management training and have the opportunity to participate in clinical and translational research with infectious disease, transplant and pathology faculty.
-The program is not accepting applications at this time.
+The program will accept applications January 1, 2014 through August 31, 2014 for a position that will begin in July 2015.

 University of Utah Medical Center, Immunology